nuxeo/doc.nuxeo.com-content/src/studio/nuxeo-studio/tutorials/how-to-implement-features-using-branches.md

 ---
-title: How to Implement Features Using Branches
+title: 'HOWTO: Implement Features Using Branches'
+description: Learn how to use the advanced branch management features of Nuxeo Studio to get a production and a feature branch.
 review:
     comment: ''
     date: '2015-08-07'